ct3685/copilot-auto-deploy/reference/DEVELOPMENT_PLAN.md

 # Copilot Auto-Deploy Package Development Plan

 ## Overview
-Transform the existing bash script (`copilot-auto-deploy.sh`) and Node.js environment file creator (`create-env-files.js`) into a modern TypeScript ESM npm package that makes Copilot deployments easier for developers through intelligent configuration management, interactive prompts, and automated workflows.
+Transform the existing bash script (`copilot-auto-deploy.sh`) and Node.js environment file creator (`create-env-files.js`) into a modern TypeScript ESM-first npm package (Node 20+ minimum) that makes Copilot deployments easier for developers.
+Built with AAI as the premier template and universal capabilities for broader adoption.
+Features intelligent configuration management, interactive prompts, automated workflows, and a comprehensive template system.
+Built with the latest development standards including ES modules as primary, dual ESM/CJS compatibility, and modern tooling.

 ## Project Goals
+- ✅ **AAI-First Design** - Premier template with zero-config setup for AAI projects
+- ✅ **Universal Capabilities** - Extensible for any domain and service type
+- ✅ **Template System** - Comprehensive template inheritance and customization
 - ✅ **Developer-friendly configuration management** - Simple config files with intelligent defaults
 - ✅ **Interactive and automated workflows** - Guided setup with fallback to prompts
-- ✅ **Modern TypeScript ESM package** (2025 standards)
+- ✅ **Modern TypeScript ESM-first package** (2025 standards with Node 20+)
+- ✅ **ES Modules as primary** with dual ESM/CJS compatibility
 - ✅ **Comprehensive unit and integration testing**
 - ✅ **Minimal-cost demo deployments** for validation
 - ✅ **CI/CD pipeline** with automated testing